 A designated conservation area, visitors have the opportunity to explore award-winning parks, charming cafes and open fire traditional gastropubs.
 A popular family location with highly regarded local schools and a lovely mix of property types.
 Very much an increasingly popular destination with excellent recent investment and an ever-growing thriving community.

 It may not possess the bright lights and touristic charisma that nearby Southport does, but this small village is in its own right, a sight to behold for those who have an appetite for old-school British charm.
+As a Southport estate agent, perhaps we shouldn't have favourites but when it comes to Churchtown, there is something about this delightful village that makes it a firm favourite amongst the Ball & Percival team.

 1In 1575, a ship ran aground on the coast of Churchtown.
 The ship’s cargo contained potatoes from its international dealings.
 From this, Churchtown became the first place in England to grow potatoes.
 2Meols Hall, based on Botanic Road, was originally built in the twelfth century, before Roger Fleetwood-Hesketh reconstructed most of the building.
 The family owned many properties in Churchtown.3The popular Botanical Gardens of Churchtown was once where the Southport tram terminated its service.
 Visitors are still able to see the circular turning circle near the beginning.
 4There is evidence of a church on the site of the current St. Cuthbert’s, which dates back to around 1154.
 The current church was built in the 1730s.
 5The Royal Society for the Protection of Birds (RSPB) have a reserve at Marshside.
 Here, an array of wildlife can be found, from Pink-Footed Geese, Lapwings and Black-Tailed Godwit.